Mhlasakululeka/Spacial-Optimisation/README.md

 ```
 pip install ortools
 ```
 ### The following section represent python program that solves the obove mentioned problem.

+    tsp_size—The number of locations needed to be visited. num_routes—The number of routes, which is 1 for a TSP. depot—The start and end node of the route.

 The data for the problem: the lovcations and the distance matrix, whose entry in row i and column j is the distance from location i to location j in km.
 The figure shows the distance matrix between each location.